loganko83/signchain/replit.md

 - **Module-Specific Routes**: Dedicated API endpoints for each module with proper blockchain transaction handling
 - **Crypto Utilities**: Comprehensive cryptographic functions for document hashing, signature verification, and DID proof generation
 - **Storage Layer Updates**: Extended database operations to support all three modules with proper type safety
+- **Korean UI Implementation**: All three modules implemented with Korean language interface as requested
+- **Navigation Updates**: Updated navigation to show Contract, Approval, and DID modules instead of generic document management
+- **Module Pages**: Created dedicated React pages for each module with module-specific functionality and UI
+- **API Integration**: Complete integration of module routes with main application routing system
+- **README Update**: Comprehensive documentation update reflecting the new modular architecture